Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 STOREMRG.EXE

-Merges the existing transactions from the merge file KSTRN001.MRG (created by the EXTRACT.EXE utility)
+Merges the existing transactions from the merge file EXTRACT.MRG (created by the EXTRACT.EXE utility)

 STRUPDTE.EXE